Abhijeet1710/Zappier-Clone/README.md

 ## Modules :

-- FrontEnd - reacjs code of zappier-x
+- FrontEnd - reactjs code of zappier-x
 - Primary Backend - express server for user actions.
 - Hooks - express server which will run on webhook/trigger hit.
 - Processor - Long Poll the database and push actions in kafka to run the action in workflow in order.